M0J01/MPC-Project/README.md

 ## Selection of N and dt

-`dt` is the amount of time between each prediction, and `N` is the number of predictions to make. `dt` was chosen to be .175s in order accomdate the inability of the vehicle to make actuation adjustments faster than once every 100 ms. `N` was chosen to be 10 in order to give a reasonable glimpse into the future (1.7 seconds), while still being low enough to prevent the cost evaluation from making strange decisions.
+`dt` is the amount of time between each prediction, and `N` is the number of predictions to make. `dt` was chosen to be .125s in order reflect the current implementations inability of the vehicle to make actuation adjustments faster than once every 100ms, and a 25ms buffer for sever communications. `N` was chosen to be 10 in order to give a reasonable glimpse into the future (1.25 seconds), while still being few enough values to prevent the cost evaluation from making strange decisions.

-Previous `dt` values tried include `.12` seconds, `.1` seconds, `.2` seconds `.15` seconds.
-In all cases except `.2` seconds, the vehicle would either veer off the road, or crash into objects.
-When set to `0.2` seconds, turning around sharp corners became painfully slow.
+Previous `dt` values tried include .12 seconds, .1 seconds, .2 seconds .15 seconds.
+In all cases except .2 seconds, the vehicle would either veer off the road, or crash into objects.
+When set to 0.2 seconds, turning around sharp corners became painfully slow.

-Previous vaules of `N` include 20, 25, and 5.
-These values caused the vehicle to veer off the road, or rather strange pathing, which resulted in circular driving in some instances.
+Previous values of `N` include 20, 25, and 5.
+These values caused the vehicle to veer off the road, or use rather strange pathing.
+This some times resulted in circular driving.

 ## Controls Latency